tylerfanelli/enhancements/107-tee-boot-attestation.md

 within a CVM.

-This enhancement will introduce the notion of workloads using TEE secure processors as their root-of-trust, rather than TPM devices.
-With this, TPM state will be derived from successful TEE attestation reports, and certain TPM PCRs will be extended to reflect successful TEE attestation.
+This enhancement will introduce the notion of workloads using TEE secure processors as their root-of-trust, rather than hardware TPM devices.
+With this, vTPM state will be derived from successful TEE attestation reports, and certain vTPM PCRs will be extended to reflect successful TEE attestation.

 ## Motivation